Lycorma meliae

-Taxonomy and discovery
+Taxonomy

 L. meliae is a species in the genus Lycorma, in the planthopper family Fulgoridae, subfamily Aphaeninae.
 Species within this genus are found in Asia.
-L. meliae, along with L. olivacea, was described by Masayo Kato in Taiwan in 1929 and the species has not been reclassified since.
-Taxonomic classification places three other species (L. delicatula, L. olivacea, and L. imperialis) as closely related to L. meliae.
+L. meliae, along with its synonym L. olivacea, was described by Masayo Kato in Taiwan in 1929.
+While initially seen as two separate species, a 2023 report in the Zoological Studies journal concluded that L. meliae and L. olivacea represented two different life stages of the same species.
+In this reclassification, L. olivacea was redefined as a junior synonym.